jea68/portfolio/README.md

 ## Intro
-Welcome to my GitHub :) !
-I am a recent graduate from the University of Cambridge with a degree in Information and Electrical Engineering.
+Welcome to my GitHub :D !
+I'm a recent graduate from the University of Cambridge with a degree in Information and Electrical Engineering.
 My passion lies in the intersection of engineering, data science, and machine learning, and I enjoy tackling complex coding problems and developing innovative solutions.

 ## Personal Projects
 ### YouTube Clone (Full Stack Development)